 CULTURE: Manda is within a 20-minute boat ride of the ancient Arab town of Lamu, which was established in 1370.
 It is now a World Heritage Site and is one of oldest continually inhabited towns in East Africa.

 ACTIVITIES: Sailing, kayaking, windsurfing, beach walks and drives through the Manda Ruins.
 Deep-sea fishing, waterskiing, banana rides and inflatable tube rides, line fishing, fly-fishing, bottom fishing and snorkelling.
 Boat excursions to Lamu town, Shela, and the Takwa ruins.
+A week-long kite surfing course, instructed by a professional instructor, can be arranged at a fee.

 FACILITIES: Swimming pool, games room with table tennis, darts and pool table.
 Reading/meeting room.